LodeStar-umn/GoogleSheetPuller/README.md

       * getDataClean
       * customFormatting

-   * Other options added to more closely match other Google Puller function
+   * Other options added to more closely match other Google Puller functions

    * displayGoogleSheet_GetSheetIDs method renamed to getGoogleSheetList and additional options added.

+   * GetSheetIDHelper.htmle added to more easily get document and sheet IDs

+   * Addition of simple test html pages

    * Readme update.